gregjasonroberts/knowledge_graphs_assign3/part3.md

 - **Wikipedia – Fundamental analysis**: Objective overview of the methodology, including its focus on financial statements and macroeconomic factors.[^1]
 - **CFA Institute – Equity Valuation: Concepts and Basic Tools**: Authoritative reading on models for estimating a security’s intrinsic value, including discounted cash-flow and multiples approaches.[^2]
-- **Morningstar – Equity Research Methodology**: Detailed PDF outlining Morningstar’s process for assessing economic moats, fair value estimates, and uncertainty.[^3]
 - **U.S. Securities and Exchange Commission – EDGAR Full Text Search**: Official portal to retrieve primary filings (10-K, 10-Q, 8-K) that form the backbone of financial statement analysis.[^4]
 - **Yahoo Finance**: Widely used for quick access to income statements, balance sheets, and cash flow data.[^5]

 ## What Is Fundamental Analysis?

-Fundamental analysis is a technique for measuring a security’s intrinsic value by examining a company’s financial statements—such as revenue, assets, and liabilities—alongside broader economic indicators like GDP and interest rates.[^6]
+Fundamental analysis is a technique for measuring a security’s intrinsic value by examining a company’s financial statements—such as revenue, assets, and liabilities—alongside broader economic indicators like GDP and interest rates.

 ## Benefits of Fundamental Analysis

-- Focuses on underlying value drivers (e.g., earnings growth, cash flow generation, competitive advantages), enabling identification of undervalued or overvalued securities.[^7]
+- Focuses on underlying value drivers (e.g., earnings growth, cash flow generation, competitive advantages), enabling identification of undervalued or overvalued securities.
 - Provides a long-term investment framework less influenced by short-term market noise.

 ## Limitations of Fundamental Analysis

 - Relies on estimates and intrinsic value forecasts that can vary significantly across analysts.[^8]
-- Evaluating qualitative factors (e.g., management quality, brand strength) is complex and subjective.[^9]
+- Evaluating qualitative factors (e.g., management quality, brand strength) is complex and subjective.[^8]

 ## Applying Fundamental Analysis in Your Term Project